-The SBCS – City of Chula Vista Emergency Rental Assistance Program (ERAP) helps eligible households in qualifying areas who have been financially impacted by the COVID-19 pandemic.
+The SBCS – City of Chula Vista Emergency Rental Assistance Program (ERAP) helps eligible households in qualifying areas who have been financially impacted during the COVID-19 pandemic.
 The program provides payment assistance for renters who need help with rent and utilities.

 SBCS will serve individuals and families renting in the City of Chula Vista.
 San Diego County residents outside of Chula Vista can visit ERAPSanDiego.org for information about rental assistance in their area.